Two Wheeler Insurance First-Party vs Third-Party

 Significance of First-party Two-wheeler Insurance

-First-party two-wheeler insurance or comprehensive insurance policy protects the interest of the bike's owner.
+First-party two-wheeler insurance or comprehensive bike insurance policy protects the interest of the bike's owner.
 Under the first-party two-wheeler insurance, damages to your bike due to any natural or man-made disaster, accident, total loss, theft, or explosion are covered.
 Under this, third-party claims are also covered.
 Hence, if any third party gets affected by the insured first party's vehicle Then the second party (insurer) will settle the claim for them.

 Significance of Third-party Two-wheeler Insurance